 Governance of the Ionian League

 Main Article – Government of the Ionian League

-The Ionian League holds a representative government constructed of elected or appointed delegates of the League’s member worlds.
-Consisting solely of the Ionian Parliament, it as the central nucleus of the Ionian governments legislative process.
-Consisting of numerous delegates and their entourages, the Parliament is seated in the aptly named Great Hall of the Parliament located at the heart of the White Tower of Idithos.
-Though the selection process of a delegate is left to the member worlds, certain criteria must be met before one can be allocated the position.
-The individual selected must have served a minimum of one years national service in the Unified Ionian Army, Navy, or one of the many other governmental branches across the Ionian Cluster.
+The government of the Ionian League is a unicameral representative parliamentary government constructed of elected delegates of the League’s member worlds, centred around its nucleus of the Ionian Parliament, the government’s chief legislative branch.
+The parliament is seated in the Chamber of the Ionian Parliament located in the White Tower of Idithos on Foslara.
+During the selection process of a delegate certain criteria must be met before one can be allocated the position.
+The individual selected must have served a minimum of one years national service in the Unified Ionian Military, or one of its many other branches across Ionian space.